-The Ninth Circuit held that Pen C § 496 includes intent to temporarily deprive the owner, which is not a crime involving moral turpitude.53 While the court found that § 496 was divisible, subsequent Supreme Court precedent makes clear that § 496 is indivisible.
+The Ninth Circuit held that Pen C § 496 includes intent to temporarily deprive the owner, which is not a crime involving moral turpitude.55 While the court found that § 496 was divisible, subsequent Supreme Court precedent makes clear that § 496 is indivisible.
 Among other things, it does not set out statutory alternatives relating to temporary versus permanent taking, as is required under the categorical approach.
 Descamps v.
 United States, 570 U.S. 254, 257 (2013).
 Because it is overbroad and indivisible, no conviction is a CIMT for any purpose.
-Avoid a sentence of one year or more.
+However, it is critical to avoid a sentence imposed of one year or more.

-PC §§ 499, 499b Joyriding; Joyriding with Priors
+PC §§ 499, 499b Joyriding; Joyriding with Priors.
 This is not a crime involving moral turpitude because the intent is to temporarily deprive.
 See Pen C § 496, above.
-Avoid a sentence of one year or more.
+Avoid a sentence imposed of one year or more.